-- (a) General: The U.S. Environmental Protection Agency regulations on national emission standards for hazardous air pollutants (NESHAP), established pursuant to section 112 of the Act as amended November 15, 1990, and amended by the word or phrase "substitutions" given in Chapter 5, Section 3(c) are incorporated into these regulations.
-The specific documents containing the complete text of the regulations are found in 40 CFR part 63.
-The standards designated in Chapter 5, Section 3(b) regulate specific categories of stationary sources that emit (or have the potential to emit) one or more of the hazardous air pollutants listed pursuant to section 112(b) of the Act, and presented in subsection (d)(ii)(A)(I) of Chapter 5, Section 3. - (b) Designated National Emission Standards for Hazardous Air Pollutants: The following standards for hazardous air pollutants, as revised and published in 40 CFR part 63, are incorporated by reference under Section 4(a) of this Chapter.
+(a) General: The U.S. Environmental Protection Agency regulations on national emission standards for hazardous air pollutants (NESHAP), established pursuant to section 112 of the Act as amended November 15, 1990, and amended by the word or phrase "substitutions" given in Chapter 5, Section 3(c) are incorporated into these regulations.
+The specific documents containing the complete text of the regulations are found in 40 CFR part 63, as revised and published as of July 1, 2004 2005.
+The standards designated in Chapter 5, Section 3(b) regulate specific categories of stationary sources that emit (or have the potential to emit) one or more of the hazardous air pollutants listed pursuant to section 112(b) of the Act, and presented in subsection (d)(ii)(A)(I) of Chapter 5, Section 3.